psharma04/academic-kickstart/content/privacy/index.md

 draft: false
 editable: false
-summary: This Privacy Policy document contains types of information that is collected and recorded by Schoolnotes Portal and how we use it.
+summary: This Privacy Policy document contains types of information that is collected and recorded by HSCOne and how we use it.
 header:
   caption: ""
   image: ""
 title: Privacy Policy
 date: 2021-11-14T11:06:53.987Z
-subtitle: Privacy Policy for Schoolnotes Portal
+subtitle: Privacy Policy for HSCOne
 commentable: false
 share: false
 type: book